TheParadox543/MalankaraOrthodoxLiturgica/README.md

 - 🔤 **Multilingual Support** – Users can choose between **English, Malayalam, and Manglish**.
 - 🔍 **Adjustable Font Size** – Choose from five font sizes for better readability.
 - 📜 **Scrollable & Navigable** – Easily navigate between prayer sections with next/previous buttons.
-- 🎨 **Custom Background** – Set a background image for a visually appealing experience.
 - 📱 **Landscape Mode for Larger Text** – If the font size is large, the screen switches to landscape mode for better visibility.

 ---